 Single entity policies usually cover everything that bare walls-in policies do (including electrical and plumbing systems), and they also add coverage for standard buildouts.

 Standard buildouts normally include any fixtures or features that are included with every unit, as long as they haven’t been upgraded.
 Cupboards, countertops and closet doors often fall into this category, and, thus, are covered by these policies.

 If a Massachusetts condo association has this type of policy, the association’s condo owners are typically only responsible for insuring any fixtures they’ve upgraded.
 For instance, if a condo owner replaced standard laminate countertops with granite ones, the owner might need to purchase insurance coverage for their upgraded counters.

 Modified single entity policies generally add coverage for upgraded fixtures and features to the list of coverages that single entity policies offer.
 When condo associations select this type of policy, owners usually don’t have to insure any part of their unit.
 They typically only need coverage for their personal belongings, which most condo owners should have regardless of their association’s policy.

 For help comparing policies, condo associations in Massachusetts should contact an independent insurance agent who’s licensed in the state.
 An independent agent will be able to request quotes for different types of condo association insurance policies from multiple insurers, letting associations have their pick of all the policies that are available to them.
-There are independent agents who are familiar with condominium association insurance in West Springfield, MA, that serve complexes throughout the state and beyond.
+There are independent agents who are familiar with condominium association insurance at Haberman Insurance Group that serve complexes throughout the state and beyond.